yann-yinn/nuxt-gustave/README.md

 ## Getting started

-The core concept of Gustave are _importers_, which are just functions exporting an _importer_ method.
+The core concept of Gustave are _importers_.

-An _importer_ is a function that fetches data from somewhere, save it as JSON and return to Nuxt a list of routes that need to be generated as static html files.
+An _importer_ is a function that fetches data from somewhere, save it as JSON and return to Nuxt an array of routes ( for example : `[user/1, user/4, user/18]`).

-> Actually, you can do absolutely what you want inside an _importer_, the only requirement is to return a list of routes to generate; but we will focus here on makdown files and JSON.
+Thoses routes will be automatically added by Gustave in the `generate.routes` property from `nuxt.config.js` , which is used by the `npm run genrate` to generate the static html files (see here for more informations : https://nuxtjs.org/api/configuration-generate#routes )

-#### Create a Gustave "importer"
+### Creating a Gustave "importer"

 Create an `importers/posts.js` file.
 It will turn a `content/posts` directory into a `static/api/posts.json` file:

 ```js
 const { parseMarkdownDirectory } = require('nuxt-gustave/lib/markdown')